softwaresaved/RSE-Group-Leaders-Survey-2023_Python/notebooks/report.md

     - drop the empty rows
     - replace values with 0 if they start witn No
     - replace values with 100 if they start witn All/Most
-    - find the first number in the values in the qst column Saved q18_stats to q18_stats.csv
+    - find the first number in the string (if any) and restrict the answer to that
+    - convert to numeric as integers
+    Saved q18_stats to q18_stats.csv